davidikin45/Microservices/README.md

 * A microservice is therefore like a Bounded Context, but it also specifies that it's a distributed service.
 It's built as a separate process for each Bounded Context, and it must use the distributed protocols noted earlier, like HTTP/HTTPS, WebSockets, or AMQP.
 The Bounded Context pattern, however, doesn't specify whether the Bounded Context is a distributed service or if it's simply a logical boundary (such as a generic subsystem) within a monolithic-deployment application.

 ### Entities
+* Ints Ids ok for CRUD
+* GUIDs are much better for DDD
+* EF requies a default protected constructor
+* One way relationships
 ![alt text](img/entity.png "Entity")

 ### Value Objects
 * https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities
+* Immutable
+* Create a new instance
+* Use value object over entities wherever possible
 ![alt text](img/value.png "Value Object")

 ## Aggregates